 During busy periods make stock taking a regular part of your weekly preparations.
 This way you can see how much you’re getting through and plan ahead to order more for when you’re going to need it.
 Also consider that some services will use more products than others, and its worth factoring in big colour jobs etc. that might use up certain products.

-We can’t all be Gal Gadot and be bestowed with godly superpowers.
-If you’re feeling overstretched then you may need to seek additional help.
+We can’t all be Wonder Woman.
+If you’re feeling overstretched/burned out when your salon is busy, then you may need to seek additional help.
 This will allow you to stay focused on the key business activities that need doing.
 If you need help, get it.
 Think about hiring an extra worker, trainee or apprentice, or maybe it would help you to appoint one of your team to a more senior role so that they can take some of the load off of you.

 Staff recognise when their superiors are overstretched, and their stress can often have a knock-on affect on them.
 Lead by example and work smarter, not harder.